Access Management

 Granular roles

 Bloomreach Engagement allows you to assign finely detailed roles to your project members, not limiting you to choose from broader predefined roles listed above.
-Remember, a user can have multiple roles assigned, but each user must have at least one stand-alone role to be able to access the project.
+Remember, a user can have multiple roles assigned, but each user must have at least one standalone role to be able to access the project.

 RoleDescriptionStandalone

-Customers ViewerCan view Customer attributes and events.Yes
+Customers ViewerCan view Customer attributes and events; can view Catalogs.Yes

-Data Manager ViewerCan view Data manager.Yes
+Data Manager ViewerCan view Data Manager.Yes

 Data Manager Definition EditorCan view, edit and delete Data manager definitions.Yes

-Event Analyses EditorCan view, edit and delete Event Analyses (e.g. Funnels, Trends, Retentions, Flows, and Geo Analyses).Yes
+Event Analyses EditorCan view, edit and delete Event Analyses (e.g., Funnels, Trends, Retentions, Flows, and Geo Analyses).Yes

-Event Analyses ExporterCan view, edit, delete, and export Event Analyses (e.g. Funnels, Trends, Retentions, Flows, and Geo Analyses).Yes
+Event Analyses ExporterCan view, edit, delete, and export Event Analyses (e.g., Funnels, Trends, Retentions, Flows, and Geo Analyses).Yes

-Event Analyses ViewerCan view Event Analyses (e.g. Funnels, Trends, Retentions, Flows, and Geo Analyses) and their results.Yes
+Event Analyses ViewerCan view Event Analyses (e.g., Funnels, Trends, Retentions, Flows, and Geo Analyses) and their results.Yes

-Imports AdminCan view, edit and delete Imports.Yes
+Imports AdminCan view, edit and delete Imports and Catalogs.Yes

 In-App-Message EditorCan view, edit and delete In-App-Message.Yes